Charcoal-SE/userscripts/fire/README.md

 2. <kbd>7</kbd> - Open the post.

 ## Authorize FIRE with Stack Exchange
+#### First, authorize FIRE from chat.stackexchange.com (chat.SE)
+You will need to do this from chat.SE, commonly from [Charcoal HQ](https://chat.stackexchange.com/rooms/11540/charcoal-hq).
 1. Open the settings window.
 2. Click "Authorize" button.
 3. A new window opens where you "accept"